spoonapps/docs/getting_started/spoon_and_app_virtualization/spoon_and_app_virtualization.md

 "sequencing" or "capture" of setups on a clean machine in order to create virtual environment packages.

 Neither App-V nor ThinApp offer a containerization system supporting essential container primitives such as image storage, versioning, rollback, network virtualization, or container linking.
-While application virtualization engines share some characteristics in common with containers, such as the ability to run software in an isolated namespace from the host device, XXXX "container" support.
-And, critically, neither App-V nor ThinApp support the ability to install software within a container without requiring a "sequencing" or "capture" process on an external operating system instance.
+While app virtualization engines share some characteristics in common with containers, such as the ability to run software in an isolated namespace from the host device, containerization requires additional components such as the container storage system, command processor, scripting engine, and hub, as well as additional core app virtualization engine capabilities to support dynamic configuration of application packages.
+Critically, neither App-V nor ThinApp support the ability to install software within a container without requiring a "sequencing" or "capture" process on an external operating system instance.